abhinavdangeti/reductor/README.md

 This library/tool aims at reducing the footprint of a postings list (an array of uint64s).

 ## how does it work
 Reductor can work with sorted and unsorted postings lists.
-It estimates the difference or the delta between adjacent entries and stores the deltas which are much smaller values than the original entries.
+It first estimates the difference or the deltas between adjacent entries.
+These deltas are typically much smaller values than the original entries.
 These deltas are then bit-packed (after estimating the minimum number of bits needed to store each delta) to form a highly compressed data structure carrying all the necessary information needed to rebuild the original postings list.

 ## available APIs
 Reductor offers the following APIs: